Stardust (Danny Brown album): Overview

-In a November 2025 interview with NME, Brown detailed his approach to creating Stardust as a concept album to tell about his recovery from addiction and finding joy in art again, through the lens of a semi-autobiographical character named Dusty Star, a 90s-era popstar.
-Brown further elaborated on the role of Angel Prost's spoken word interludes throughout the album, comparing them to fanmail that inspires Dusty.
-Brown additionally explained how the music of his collaborators on the album had been a source of inspiration and relief during his time in rehab.
+In a November 2025 interview with NME, Brown detailed his approach to creating Stardust, using the album to narrate his recovery from addiction and his rediscovery of joy in art.
+He explored these themes through the lens of a semi-autobiographical character named Dusty Star, a fictional '90s-era pop star serving as both a self-parody and a self-portrait.
+Brown further elaborated on the role of Frost Children member Angel Prost's spoken word interludes throughout the album, comparing them to fanmail that inspires Dusty, while she cautions him and helps him find his purpose.'
+Additionally, Brown explained how the music of his collaborators on the album had been a source of inspiration and relief during his time in rehab.